rob76c/Fintech/README.md

 ## Usage

 The application works by using your pin to validate your account then gives you the option to check your account balance, or withdraw/deposit money.
-To launch the application after installation, please run:
+To launch the application after installation, please run in your terminal:
->"python app.py" into the terminal.
+>python app.py

 ---